msmapricot/erefdoc/docs/infrastructure.md

     git remote add origin https://github.com/msmapricot/erefdoc

 This command references the pre-created GitHub repository erefdoc.
-Now do
+The remote only  needs to be defined once.
+It will be remembered by the
+Git BASH shell.

+In the shell issue the following commands:

     git add -A